Crafts, cooking, and natural health are a few of the interests I enjoy writing about.

 How to Attach an Orchid to a Tree: Encouraging Orchids to Thrive by Grafting

-Grafting is a horticultural process where the tissue from one plant is inserted into the tissues of another to form a symbiotic union.
-In the case of attaching an orchid like the Phalaenopsis Orchid, also called Moth Orchids because they resemble a moth in flight, to a tree, the grafting is more of a binding process so that the orchid can establish its root system and live in conjunction with the tree.
+Grafting is a horticultural process in which the tissue from one plant is inserted into the tissues of another to form a symbiotic union.
+In the case of attaching an orchid like the Phalaenopsis Orchid (also called the Moth Orchid because it resembles a moth in flight) to a tree, the grafting is more of a binding process so that the orchid can establish its root system and live in conjunction with the tree.